 As I talked about last week, and the week before, tuning application and database performance by optimizing database I/O performance involves many different components.
-When I left off last week I referenced that the physical I/O path components need to . . . → Read More: Going Deeper into Improving Database I/O Performance
+When I left off last week I referenced that the physical I/O path components need to be tracked back through the FICON channels, the storage device cache and then . . . → Read More: Going Deeper into Improving Database I/O Performance

 Information overload is the constant at all conferences and the recent European IDUG and US IOD conferences were both tremendous at providing great detailed information.
 All the enhancements in DB2 11 for z/OS, DB2 10.5 BLU Acceleration, and all the latest Pure Data systems were detailed at both conferences.
 DB2 11 for z/OS has many . . . → Read More: DB2 11 for z/OS Features and Resources

 Another one of the benefits to migrating to DB2 LUW for Version 10 are the improvements in the DB2 LUW Routines and Views that can be called for all types of information using simple SQL statements.
 With over 200+ DB2 LUW Routines and Views available and many new built-in functions within DB2 there is a . . . → Read More: DB2 LUW Routines and Views: Document and Improve Your Configuration and Performance

 One of the great impacts from attending the IDUG conference is getting the latest DB2 information available from consultants, users and IBM.
 It is great to talk directly to users that are experiencing DB2 performance and application issues or ease of use of the tools..
 Because I’ve been busy working with my clients and presenting . . . → Read More: DB2 10 for LUW Migration